 (Note: These are Employer’s Liability limits and do not affect the payment of medical expenses or lost wages to injured employees.)

 An “additional insured” endorsement naming the center should be added to the contractor or service provider’s General Liability and Automobile Liability policies.

-A “waiver of subrogation” endorsement in favor of the center should be added to the contractor or service provider’s Workers’ Compensation, General Liability and Automobile Liability policies.
+A “waiver of subrogation” endorsement in favor of the center should be added to the contractor or service provider’s Workers’ Compensation, General Liability, and Automobile Liability policies.

-For long term contracts renewable on an annual basis or large construction projects we like to see an endorsement to all policies that will give the center notice if the contractor’s insurance is cancelled or non-renewed.
+For long term contracts renewable on an annual basis or large construction projects we like to see an endorsement to all policies that will give the center notice if the contractor’s insurance is canceled or non-renewed.